y-ncao/Python-Study/knowledge.md

 ###RESTful vs SOAP

 ###Nginx vs Apache2
-__Nginx__ is a http request and load balancing server Nginx is faster
+__Nginx__ is a http request and load balancing server.

+Nginx is faster.

+Apache2 used to be not good at scale.
+Had some memory problem.

 ###Python Back-end Framework Comparison
 #####Django (Powerful)
 * Perfect documentation
 * Full-stack framework - cache, session, feed, [orm](http://stackoverflow.com/questions/53428/what-are-some-good-python-orm-solutions), geo, auth
 * MVC on the back end, have the template system

 * System functions laid on each other.
 If you don't like the Django's ORM, hard to use your own.
 * Not good at customization.